hbctraining/variant_analysis/lessons/02_fastqc.md

 ### Overrepresented Sequences

 This table will display any overrepresented sequences and potential sources.
-It is not uncommon to get adaptor sequences in this table.
+It is not uncommon to get adapter sequences in this table.
 In general, as long as their are only a handful or fewer overrepresented sequences with all of them being less than ~1%, then your sample should be fine.

 <p align="center">
 <img src="../img/syn3_normal_overrepresented_sequences.png" width="400">